What We Do Is Secret (film): Casting

 David Arquette was initially considered for the role of Darby Crash, but he moved on to other projects.
 Shane West, who auditioned with his own pop-punk band Jonny Was, was ultimately chosen as Darby Crash.
 West's strong connection to the material, along with his own experience as the lead singer of a pop-punk band, convinced Grossman to choose West over many other contenders.
 West had tooth veneers applied in order to make his teeth look like Crash's.
 During the hiatus between seasons of ER, West worked on the film and on getting more financing for it.
-Grossman cast Bjiou Phillips, who was seventeen years old at the time, to play Lorna Doom.
+Grossman cast Bjiou Phillips, to play Lorna Doom.
 Phillips stayed committed to the project for the entire time it took to bring the film into production.
 West and the other actors who portrayed the Germs' members trained for three months for the concert scenes with the help of the Germs' real members.

 Heather Mallow, a personal friend of Grossman, was chosen and played the role of Darby's mother who was briefly discussed during one of the more documentary sequences during the start of the movie.